meilisearch/docs-searchbar.js/README.md

 This package only guarantees the compatibility with the [version v0.29.0 of Meilisearch](https://github.com/meilisearch/meilisearch/releases/tag/v0.29.0).

-## ⚙️ Development Workflow and Contributing
+## ⚙️ Development Workflow And Contributing

 Any new contribution is more than welcome in this project!